 Ohio State is unusual as a powerhouse program because they haven't had to go through many down periods in the last 50 years.
 And it's been over 20 years since they didn't enter every season as a national title contender — which leads to some pretty loud home crowds.

 Bottom Line: Camp Randall Stadium

 Opened in 1917, Wisconsin's Camp Randall Stadium is one of the oldest venues in college football.
 It threatens to come apart at its crickety old bones every time the Badgers enter the fourth quarter of a home game and play "Jump Around" by House of Pain, which has been a tradition during games since the late 1990s.

 There aren't many cooler places to see a game than at Camp Randall Stadium.
-The place has undergone seven renovations/expansions in its 106-year existence, with the last coming in 2004.
+The place has undergone seven renovations/expansions in its more than 100-year existence, with the last coming in 2004.